• Skip to main content

 Youth Academy

 Youth Academies are player development methods for 8U and 10U players.
 The characteristics of Youth Academies are to focus on pool rostering of players and flexible gameday play.
 It also provides a higher level of training for the players desiring a more advanced development model.
-In addition, the Youth Academy receives assessment and oversight by the WYSA Directors of Coaching.
+In addition, the Youth Academy receives assessment and oversight by the WYSA Director of Coaching.
 Clubs must be accredited through WYSA to participate in the Youth Academy.

 Wisconsin Youth Soccer Association